thrivinginacademia/grantwriting/README.md

   * Potential problem and alternate approaches

 ***
-# Figures and displays
+# Figures and tables
-* Purposes of displays:
+Figures and tables are essential parts of scientific papers and can be extremely useful in proposals, too.
+Your proposal reviewer must be able to understand and interpret your proposal to select it for funding, and displays should be included with that goal in mind.
+Here are some purposes of displays, summarized:
   * Give information in reduced space
   * Give information more clearly
   * Provide compelling preliminary data
   * Provide proof of feasibility
   * Stick in reviewer’s mind
-  * Provide visual break for reviewer
+  * Provide visual break for reviewer (*anectodally, this one seems to be important!*)
   * Make proposal visually attractive

 * Types of displays:
   * Conceptual – illustrate concept or hypothesis, pose predictions graphically
   * Summarize – present information in concise format
   * Data – present preliminary results
   * Experimental design – Explain experimental design/ methods

-* Rules for better figures (from Rougier et al. 2014)
+* Rules for better figures (from [Rougier et al. 2014](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003833))
   * Know your audience
   * Identify your message
   * Adapt the figure to the support medium (i.e. consider size and complexity)